jdmanthey/zosterops_genomes/Readme.md

 05 directory = MELT workflow to call polymorphic transposable elements

-05 directory = genotype all individuals using GATK
+05 directory = filter all vcf files

 06 directory = subset genome into 50kbp segments and estimate gene trees from each